Saibot393/LocknKey/README.md

 - Make broken locks unlockable: to prevent locks from being locked once they are broken
 - Multi-success during combat only: to disable required multi success outside of combat
 - Lock circumvention keywords to set keywords used to identify effects that allow players to circumvent locks (e.g. the spell "Knock")
-- Pick pocket formula to set the formula used for pick pocketing
+- Pick pocket formula: to set the formula used for pick pocketing
-- Pick pocket default DC to set the default DC for pick pocketing
+- Pick pocket default DC: to set the default DC for pick pocketing
 - Pick pocket default DC formula: to set the formula by which the default Pick Pocket DC is calculated
+- Pick pocket crit DC threshold: to set the maximum DC for pickpocketing that can be overcome by crits
 - Auto update Pick Pocket DC: to set if Perception rolls should be registered and used as the new Pick Pocket DC
+- Pick pocket item types: to filter which item types can be pick pocketed
 - Mention Pick Pocket details: to add more informations to the pick pocket chat messages
 - Dead tokens lootable: to make all dead tokens (except item piles) lootable without having to roll
 - Perception key-word: to set they key-word used to recognise perception rolls